meczajkowski/tamagotchi/readme.md

 # Tamagotchi 👾

 Manage your Tamagotchi's vital stats using action buttons.
-Keep an eye on its hunger and energy levels, ensuring they never dip below 6 to maintain optimal health.
+Keep an eye on its hunger, energy and fun levels, ensuring they never dip below 6 to keep it happy.

 Click an action button once to initiate an activity.
 Easily switch between actions by clicking on a different one, or effortlessly halt the current action by clicking it again.